-The CSC is excited to offer summer camps this summer.
+The CSC is excited to offer summer camps this season!
 We are currently abiding by the State of Vermont’s protocols for safety measures relating to these programs.
-Our operations prioritizes both a fun and safe environment for our kids.
-Our updated camp programs are now available on our website, once the available camps fill we will be accepting applicants to our wait list.
-There is no guarantee that addition to the list will result in acceptance to the program.
+Our operations prioritize both a fun and safe environment for all of our participants.

-In light of the spread of COVID-19, the Community Sailing Center are facilities are closed to the general public.
-We are committed to maintaining safe programming for our community, and will continue to update this page as more information is made available.
+GREAT NEWS!
+The Community Sailing Center is thrilled to announce that our facilities will be open to the public starting Memorial Day Weekend!
+We are committed to maintaining safe programming for our community; please continue to check this page for the latest COVID19 guidelines and regulations!
 The CSC continues to closely monitor the following state and federal health agencies for guidance in our policies and procedures:

 - Agency of Commerce and Community Development (ACCD)